byte-power/jsonpress/README.md

     },
     depender3: {
         type: 'string',
-        description: 'show when fieldOne is bar and fieldTwo is b',
+        description: 'show when fieldOne is bar or cool and fieldTwo is b',
         options: {
             dependencies: {
-                fieldTwo: 'b',
+                fieldOne: ['bar', 'cool'],
-                fieldOne: 'bar'
+                fieldTwo: 'b'
             }
         }
     }